MediciHouse07/Learning_Records/CA_SO_Micro.md

 - in the case where lagerangee doesn't help, use substitution approach
 - using 2 property, both term equal give you the array where the kink point move

+## 9

+2023/05/22

+- max case, one equation 2 unknown
+- lagrangeen is necessary solution, is not sufficient
+- perfect substitution

 ----
 Pareto efficiency